aviisekh/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I am full stack developer at Leapfrog Technologies.
-Currently doing more in Rails and Jquery.
+I am currently working as ROR consultant in Fleetpanda of Burritolabs Inc.

 email: aviisekh@gmail.com